oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.3 Quality of Service levels and protocol flows

-MQTT delivers Application Messages according to the Quality of Service (QoS) levels defined in the following sections.
-The delivery protocol is symmetric, in the description below the Client and Server & Gateway can each take the role of either sender or receiver.
-When the Gateway is delivering an Application Message to more than one Client, each Client is treated independently.
+MQTT-SN delivers Application Messages according to the Quality of Service (QoS) levels defined in the following sections.
+The delivery protocol is symmetric, in the description below the Client and Server can each take the role of either sender or receiver.
+When the Gateway is delivering an
+Application Message to more than one Client, each Client is treated independently.
 The QoS level used to deliver an Application Message outbound to the Client could differ from that of the inbound Application Message.

 ### 4.3.1 Publish without session: Any number of deliveries